DaR2YonN/DaR2YonN/README.md

 ## 🚀 About Me

-I'm someone who focuses on developing my skills in systems administration, networking, and network security.
+I'm someone who focuses on developing my skills in systems administration, networking and network security.
 I love exploring and learning about different aspects of technology.
 In my spare time, I also work on developing end-to-end solutions using the Vibe coding approach.

 ## 📫 Get In Touch